chuck-danner/journey2microservices/Journey to Microservices.md

 The typical comparison is microservice verses a monolithic service.
 A monolithic service is deployed scaled and managed together.
 Applications often first start as monolithic applications.
 Everything is in one place, easy to understand, easy to deploy and easy to manage.
 If there is an error in the application there is often only one place to look.
 Where microservices are often distributed across multiple servers.
 Managing multiple servers is more complex, trying to track down where an issue resides is more complex and managing deployments is more complex, so why do we ever choose microservices over a monolithic service.
 Scalability, Flexibility, and Failure Isolation.
 We have also discovered ways to mitigate many of the issue with microservices, making it the preferred choice in many instances.

+## Let's take a look #

+I have a sample Monolithic application here, "My Cool Pen Store."
+It is simple, it has a page that list the pens for sale.
+You can see customer information, you can add and remove items to the cart and you can see reviews for each pen.

+The Architecture is pretty simple.
+First, we have a UI that uses Thyme-leaf, a server side rendering engine.
+That means that the server needs to have all of the required information to display the page prior to serving the page.
+It has web controllers for managing the requests, services for handling the business logic and a database to store the persistent data.

+So why might we want to break this up into microservices?

 ## When should I consider splitting up a monolithic application to microservices? #